zakcali/open-router/README.md

 ## How Streaming and Reasoning Work

 The core function `chat_with_openai`:
-- Builds the message list from your chat history and optional system instructions.
+- Builds the message list from your chat history and system instructions.
 - Prepares request parameters per selected model:
   - Always streams: `stream=True`.
   - For OpenAI models (gpt-oss/gpt-5), sets: